qbittorrent/qBittorrent/NOTE.md

 `./qBittorrent-Enhanced-Edition.AppImage
  --configuration="new_instance_profile_name"`

-qBittorrent should create new configuration and use it for new instance.
+qBittorrent should create a new configuration and use it for the new instance.